Biden: 'The pandemic is over'

 “Yes,” Biden responded.

-It’s not the first time Biden has gone beyond the US approach of “strategic ambiguity” when it comes to Taiwan.
-During a visit to Tokyo in May, Biden said the US would intervene militarily if China attempts to take Taiwan by force.
+It’s not the first time Biden has gone beyond the U.S. approach of “strategic ambiguity” when it comes to Taiwan.
+During a visit to Tokyo in May, Biden said the United States would intervene militarily if China attempts to take Taiwan by force.

-Under the “One China” policy, the US acknowledges China’s position that Taiwan is part of China, but has never officially recognized Beijing’s claim to the self-governing island of 23 million.
+Under the “One China” policy, the United States acknowledges China’s position that Taiwan is part of China, but has never officially recognized Beijing’s claim to the self-governing island of 23 million.
 Biden repeated his commitment to those policies in the “60 Minutes” interview.